 The State’s planning laws clearly identify which State significant development applications are to be determined by the Independent Planning Commission and which are delegated to the Department of Planning, Industry and Environment to determine.

-The Independent Planning Commission is the consent authority for State significant development applications (including any modification applications), where:
+The Independent Planning Commission is the consent authority for State significant development applications in circumstances where: